RoyceWhitaker/StartTerminal/README.md

 - To change the username: `edit .config` and add `userName:XX`
 - To change the computer name: `edit .config` and add `userMachine:XX`
 - Presented in the terminal windows as `userName@userMachine`
 - One per line.
 No empty lines.
-Save as before (hit `esc`, type save, hit `enter` amd type `re` to reload the page)
+Save as before by hitting `esc`, and typing `close'
 ### Bookmarks
 - Type `edit .bookmarks`
 - Add one per line in this format `google https://www.google.com/`
 - One per line.
 No empty lines.
-Save as before (hit `esc`, type save, hit `enter` amd type `re` to reload the page)
+Save as before by hitting `esc`, and typing `close'
-- You may visit the bookmarks by simply typing their name into the promp
+- You may visit the bookmarks by simply typing their name into the prompt

 ## Contributing
 ### Files